-As the holidays begin to roll in, you've probably started planning your menus for the upcoming get-togethers.
-When it feels like everyone you have ever met finds their way into your home to celebrate, finding the right recipes to serve dinner for a crowd can be one of the most challenging entertaining hurdles.
-This undertaking seems perilous, but with some proper planning, you can feed an army of relatives and still save some money.
+Finding the right recipes to serve dinner for your family (or a crowd) can be one of the most challenging cooking hurdles.
+This undertaking seems perilous, but with some proper planning, you can feed an army and still save some money.

-Nothing is as ubiquitous during the holiday season as a roast chicken, and this take on the recipe will take you back to your childhood.
+This take on roast chicken will take you back to your childhood.
 Packed with flavor, this crowd-pleaser only requires a minimal amount of cooking experience to tackle, and it's a great entry point to more recipes that involve roasting.
 If you never felt comfortable tackling this classic recipe, look no further than this roast chicken.

 Get our recipe for Sunday Roast Chicken.

 This Italian specialty is the secret to the crispiest grilled chicken you've ever had, all thanks to a creative (and very easy) cooking method.

 Get our recipe for Chicken Under a Brick.

 Grilled pork tenderloin with pineapple salsa